joshpaulchan/wr-server/docs/users.md

 ## Design

-1. Primary backbone for authentication is JWTs.
+1. Primary backbone for authentication is sessions.
+2. You'll notice that while there is a `/escalate` and a corresponding `/deescalate`, there is not pair for `/approve`.
+That is because once a user has been approved for use, she can only be removed or escalated/deescalated.